vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 Supplying liquidity to a market keeps open orders resting on the order book, to keep a relatively balanced set of orders available.
 Those orders are not defined by actual numerical prices or sizes, but by liquidity shapes, which are dependent on a reference price level the provider chooses and the liquidity commitment amount.
 The order price follows the reference price level as the market moves.

 ### Liquidity fees
 Participants who provide liquidity earn from liquidity fees, which are paid by the *price takers* on each trade.
 Liquidity fees are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.
+Once the fee factor for the market is set, all those with a liquidity commitment earn that fee, regardless of whether the fee factor submitted is higher or lower.

 To qualify to receive a portion of the liquidity fees, the liquidity provider must commit an amount of the market's settlement asset.